hojungpark200/hojungpark/README.md

 ## 👋 About me

 As a Computer Science student at Simon Fraser University, I am continuously seeking opportunities to expand my knowledge and hone my skills in the field of DevOps.
 I am passionate about automating and streamlining software development processes and infrastructure operations through innovative and creative solutions.
-I am excited to apply my skills and knowledge to contribute to the success of your organization.

 ## 🌱 I'm currently learning